nbogie/express-notes/express-cheatsheet.md

 app.listen(process.env.PORT);
 ```

-## Extracting values of query parameters
+## Extracting values of "Query parameters"

 * If you make a route with a path of `/quotes/search`
 * ...and then you make a GET request for a URL like: http://localhost:3000/cars/search?color=blue&gears=5